-We calculate our CET1 capital, Tier 1 capital and Total capital ratios in accordance with (i) the Standardized approach and market risk rules set out in the Capital Framework (together, the Standardized Capital Rules) and (ii) the Advanced approach and market risk rules set out in the Capital Framework (together, the Basel III Advanced Rules).
+We calculate our CET1 capital, Tier 1 capital and Total capital ratios in accordance with (i) the Standardized approach and market risk rules set out in the Capital Framework (together, the Standardized Capital Rules) and (ii) the Advanced approach and market risk rules set out in the Capital Framework (together, the Advanced Capital Rules).
 The lower of each risk-based capital ratio calculated in (i) and (ii) is the ratio against which our compliance with risk-based capital requirements is assessed.
-Each of the riskbased capital ratios calculated in accordance with the Basel III Advanced Rules was lower than that calculated in accordance with the Standardized Capital Rules and therefore the Basel III Advanced ratios were the ratios that applied to us as of both June 2019 and December 2018.
+The Standardized ratios applied to the firm as of December 2019 and the Advanced ratios applied to the firm as of December 2018.
 Under the Capital Framework, the firm is also subject to leverage requirements which consist of a minimum Tier 1 leverage ratio and a minimum supplementary leverage ratio (SLR), as well as the SLR buffer.

-The Standardized CET1 capital, Tier 1 capital and Total capital ratios were 13.8%, 15.8% and 18.5% as of June 2019.
+The Standardized CET1 capital, Tier 1 capital and Total capital ratios were 13.3%, 15.2% and 17.8% as of December 2019.
 For additional information about our Standardized capital ratios, see "Note 20.
-Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q.
+Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K.

-The Basel III Advanced Rules require an Advanced approach BHC to meet a series of qualification requirements on an ongoing basis.
+The Advanced Capital Rules require an Advanced approach BHC to meet a series of qualification requirements on an ongoing basis.
 They also require notification to supervisors of any change to a model that results in a material change in its RWAs, or of any significant change to its modeling assumptions.
-These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used including its modelbased estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).
+These qualification requirements address the following areas: the bank's governance processes and systems for maintaining adequate capital commensurate with its risk profile; its internal systems for segmenting exposures and applying risk weights; its quantification of risk parameters used including its model-based estimates of exposures; its operational risk management processes, data management and quantification systems; the data management systems that are designed to support the timely and accurate reporting of risk-based capital requirements; and the control, oversight and validation mechanisms exercised by senior management and by the Board of Directors of Group Inc. (Board).

-The information presented in this document is calculated in accordance with the Capital Framework with RWAs calculated in accordance with the Basel III Advanced Rules, unless otherwise specified.
+The information presented in this document is calculated in accordance with the Capital Framework with RWAs calculated in accordance with the Advanced Capital Rules, unless otherwise specified.

 Definition of Risk-Weighted Assets.
-As of June 2019, RWAs were calculated in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules.
+As of December 2019, RWAs were calculated in accordance with both the Advanced and Standardized Capital Rules.

-For additional information about the Capital Framework and the requirement to calculate RWAs in accordance with both the Basel III Advanced Rules and the Standardized Capital Rules, see "Note 20.
-Regulation and Capital Adequacy" in Part I, Item 1 "Financial Statements" in our Quarterly Report on Form 10-Q. Also see "Regulation" in Part I, Item 1 "Business" in our 2018 Form 10-K for additional information about our regulatory capital requirements.
+For additional information about the Capital Framework and the requirement to calculate RWAs in accordance with both the Advanced and Standardized Capital Rules, see "Note 20.
+Regulation and Capital Adequacy" in Part II, Item 8 "Financial Statements and Supplementary Data" in our 2019 Form 10-K. Also see "Regulation" in Part I, Item 1 "Business" in our 2019 Form 10-K for additional information about our regulatory capital requirements.